Last Updated on

 Now, that should work hand in hand with strategic server locations, advanced caching networks, plus CDNs (Content Delivery Networks) to fully optimize your page loading speeds.

 The server location is an often overlooked factor when it comes to Magento hosting.
 Many people assume that at constant internet speed, web content typically takes the same amount of time to be delivered regardless of the location.

 But, here’s the thing.
 An internet user in the US connected to a 50 Mbps network may not necessarily be able to load a specific page at the same rate as someone with similar speeds in the UK.

-Although there are several elements that come into play here, a lot of it has to do with the data transmission distance.
+Although there are several elements that come into play here, a lot of it has to do with the data transmission distance from the data center.
 The farther a server is physically positioned, the longer it takes to relay a request and subsequently deliver content.

-Your best bet, therefore, should be a host with servers that are located within your primary target countries.
+Your best bet, therefore, should be a host with servers that are located within a data center in your primary target countries.
 If you’re planning to deal with US-based buyers, for instance, go for a solution with data centers in any of the 50 States.
 The closer they are to your market, the better.